argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     command: []
     args: []
   # The generate command runs in the Application source directory each time manifests are generated.
 Standard output
-  # must be ONLY valid JSON or YAML manifests.
+  # must be ONLY valid YAML manifests.
 A non-zero exit code will fail manifest generation.
   # Error output will be sent to the UI, so avoid printing sensitive information (such as secrets).
   generate:
     command: [sh, -c]